siesing/bashrc.d/README.md

 # .bashrc.d
 Behold, the treasure trove of my Bash aliases and functions!
 It's like a secret stash of awesomeness, tailored for Fedora.
 But hey, if you're rocking a different distro, fear not!
 Simply swap out the Fedora file with one that contains your own magical aliases for your distro of choice, and let the party begin.

+#### :heart: Remember Sharing Is Caring
+> "The Only Constant in Life Is Change." - Heraclitus

 ## How to use
 Clone, conquer, and make things happen!
 Get your hands on the repository like a pro,
 ```console